 Not too far from here, in Battersea Park, there is a good example of his earlier work: Three Standing Figures, dating from 1947.
 As the title of the piece suggests, the figures are not reclining as most of his later ones did, but stand upright, and although curvaceous are more figurative than those later pieces too.
 For one of the more typical reclining figures, head to the grounds of Kenwood House in Hampstead or of Charing Cross Hospital (which confusingly is in Hammersmith, nowhere near Charing Cross!)

 You can find examples of Moore’s work indoors too.
 In 1983 he created a sculpture, Mother and Child, for St Paul’s Cathedral – a seven foot high marble Madonna.
 And the church of St Stephen Walbrook in the City has an altar carved by him in the 1970s.
+You can see a photo of this in Regina1965's tip about the church: St. Stephen Walbrook - Wren´s parish church.

 If you’d like to go searching for these works, I found a very useful Google Map with them all marked.